sasasim/redux-boilerplate/README.md

 ## Deployment

-We are using [now.sh](https://zeit.co/now/) for realtime global deployment, all you have to do to get your current application online is running `npm run deploy`.
-First time you run the command, you will be prompted for e-mail, just provide the e-mail and then visit the confirmation link you get.
-From then on, you can deploy the app by running `npm run deploy` and the application gets deployed on random URL (which is going to be copied to your cliboard).

-Implementation is easy, all we had to do was install `now` via `npm`.
-Deploy script runs the build script which creates static assets inside `dist/` folder.
-This folder contains the only non-gitignored file which is `package.json` and this `package.json` is responsible for running static HTTP server.
-After the application is built, it's just a matter of `now dist/` to get the application online.
+We are using heroku for realtime global deployment. `postinstall` script runs the unit tests and the build script which creates static assets inside `dist/` folder.
+Also, deployment will require the following environment variables to be set in your heroku app:

+- `NODE_ENV: true`
+- `NPM_CONFIG_PRODUCTION: false`

+## Demo

+Application is running on: [http://boilerplate.salsitasoft.com/](http://boilerplate.salsitasoft.com/)